 Players should attend age appropriate tryouts to ensure proper team placement.
 For a player to be selected to play up with an older team, the Director of Coaching must determine that the player will be an impact player who needs to play up to ensure he or she is appropriately challenged.
 The Director of Coaching has the final say whether a player may ‘play up’ an age.
 For the full policy click here.

 Yes, Santa Barbara SC offers several age appropriate player academy developmental after school programs throughout the year.
-Information on the EDUCO Players Academy and Developmental Clinics are available under the Recreational tab on our home page.
-83
+Information on the EDUCO Select Players Academy and Developmental Clinics are available by clicking here.

 What should players wear and bring to the tryout sessions?